Nutrition Science

 The physiological benefits of a well-executed refeed:

 Glycogen replenishment.
 Lower carbohydrate days deplete muscle and liver glycogen.
 A refeed restores these stores, which directly improves training performance — particularly relevant if the refeed precedes a heavy training session.
+Helms et al. (2014) flag this as one of the most practical applications: time your refeed day before your hardest training session of the week.

 Psychological relief.
 For many people, having a planned higher-calorie day prevents the feeling of indefinite restriction that leads to unplanned binging.
 The psychological value may be as significant as the physiological effect.